siavava/portfolio/content/projects/systems/50-tse.md

 \end{tikzpicture}
 $$

-**Crawling is graph traversal.** The web is a directed graph — pages are vertices, links are edges — and the crawler runs breadth-first search over it from a seed URL, bounded by a maximum depth and restricted to a configurable domain, so the crawl stays inside its assigned subset of the web.
+Crawling the web is graph traversal: the web is a directed graph whose vertices are pages and whose edges are links, and the crawler runs breadth-first search over it from a seed URL, bounded by a maximum depth and restricted to a configurable domain, so the crawl stays inside its assigned subset of the web.
 The frontier is a `bag_t` of pages still to visit and the seen-set a `hashtable_t` of URLs already queued:

 ```algorithm
 caption: $\textsc{Crawl}(s, k)$ — BFS over the web graph